 (Editor’s note: It’s suddenly summer, with already temperatures topping 30 degrees Celsius in the Netherlands.
 So we’re updating our original list of the 5 best beaches in the Netherlands into simply the best beaches, which will be updated as we discover new destinations.
-Terry Boyd also contributed to this post.)
+Terry Boyd and Alex Dijkstra also contributed to this post.)

 Amsterdam, canals, tulips, cheese, football and … beaches?

 This might come as a bit of a surprise, but the Netherlands is one of the best places in Europe to go to the beach if your vision of beaches doesn’t require palm trees and tropical heat.

 If you’re willing to settle for a mix of broad stretches of soft sand, unspoiled dunes and lively destinations, have we got a list for you!

 All these destinations welcome visitors, so let’s give our friends in Amsterdam a little space this summer …. they need it.

 Just so you know: The Netherlands – like most of Nothern Europe – is a communal society where the locals tend toward the shared experiences.
 So it’s a bit more difficult to find that lonely stretch of beach a la St. John’s in the Caribbean, the Sea Islands in Georgia or Patara in Turkey.
 But you can ….

 This year, we’re going to rate each beach destination as “touristy,” “natural” or “mix.”